Air Force Veterans Mesothelioma Lawyer

 We Help Air Force Veterans with Mesothelioma Lawsuits in all 50 States

-U. S. Air Force Veterans that have been diagnosed with Mesothelioma or any Asbestos related diseases may be eligible to receive compensation from responsible asbestos companies and manufacturers.
+U. S. Air Force Veterans with Mesothelioma or any Asbestos-related diseases may be eligible to receive compensation from responsible asbestos companies and manufacturers.

-Air Force Veterans who served in the Armed Forces are being diagnosed with Mesothelioma and other asbestos related diseases.
-Most Veterans do not start showing asbestos related symptoms until 10-50 years after their initial exposure.
+Air Force Veterans who served in the Armed Forces are increasingly receiving Mesothelioma diagnosis and other asbestos-related diseases.
+Most Veterans do not start showing asbestos-related symptoms until 10-50 years after their initial exposure.
 Asbestos exposure is responsible for approximately 10,000 deaths each year in the United States.
 From 1930 through 1980 U. S. Air Force planes were built with parts containing toxic asbestos.

-From the 1930s to the 1970s, many U.S. Air Force planes were constructed with parts containing asbestos, such as engines, brakes, wiring and other materials that needed to be insulated from the extreme heat.
-Asbestos was used in Air Force base buildings and base housing used by Air Force service members and their families.
+From the 1930s to the 1970s, many U.S. Air Force planes were constructed with parts containing asbestos, such as engines, brakes, wiring and other materials that needed to insulation from the extreme heat.
+Asbestos was in Air Force base buildings and base housing used by Air Force service members and their families.

 Have A Question About Compensation?

 Our Mesothelioma Patient Advocates can answer questions about trust funds, treatments, settlements and other types of mesothelioma compensation.

 Chat Now – Click Chat Banner to Start a Live Chat!

 Call Now – Our Nationwide Toll-Free Mesothelioma Helpline Number is 888.640.0914

 - The U. S. Air Force (USAF) was founded in 1907 as the air power division of U. S. Army.

 - The U. S. Air Force broke away from the U. S. Army in 1947.